RULES

 At Nationals, ID Dance National Title Winners receive a National Title Crown, Official Sash, Certificates, Exciting Scholarships, and access to exclusive leadership and mentorship opportunities, representing the highest level of excellence within the ID experience.

-Teacher Appreciation Award Giveaway
+Studio - Teacher Appreciation Award Giveaway

 Dance Parent Drawing

 The ID Dance Parent Drawing is our way of recognizing and celebrating the families who support dancers throughout the competition season.
 With each merchandise purchase, dance parents may enter their name into the drawing for a special, thoughtfully selected gift designed to be both fun and helpful for competition weekends.
 The selected recipient will be announced at a designated time during the event—please reference the final schedule for details.
 If the recipient is not present at the time of the announcement, an ID Team member will send a text message to the phone number provided on the entry card.
-The gift may be claimed by the end of the event at the Awards Table, where phone number verification will be required to ensure proper distribution.
+The gift may be claimed by the end of the event at the Registration Desk, where phone number verification will be required to ensure proper distribution.

 Drawing & Giveaway winners must be present at the event to receive their prize.